holidayextras/WorkerJS/README.md

 }, function(instance) { // TLDR; Interacting with the Worker.
   // 1.
 This is the 'Gateway'.
   // 2. 'instance' has a property for each function defined in the Worker.
   // 3.
-Each function defined in the Worker gains an additional callback parameter. instance.findPrimesBetween(2, 1000000, function(result) {
+Each function defined in the Worker gains a callback parameter. instance.findPrimesBetween(2, 1000000, function(result) {
     console.log("Primes between 2 and 1000000:", primes);
     finished = true;